 - Hoel, V., von Zweck, C., & Ledgerd, R. (2020).
 Was a global pandemic needed to adopt the use of telehealth in occupational therapy?
 Work. doi:10.3233/wor-205268

 - Hoel, V., von Zweck, C., Ledgerd, R., World Federation of Occupational Therapists.
-(2021) The role of Telehealth in Occupational Therapy during COVID-19.
+(2021, May 28).
+The role of Telehealth in Occupational Therapy during COVID-19.
 Spotlight Telemedicine.
 International Summit on Innovation and Technology.
-28th of May 2021.
-Berlin & Virtual.
+Virtual, Berlin, Germany

-- Hoel., V (2020) Technology-supported dyadic interaction for people with dementia and their informal caregiver.
+- Hoel., V (2020, December 2-3) Technology-supported dyadic interaction for people with dementia and their informal caregiver.
 2020 MindTech Symposium.
-December 2020.
-Nottingham & Virtual.
+Virtual, Nottingham, UK